project-origin/datahub-service/README.md

 - Pip
 - Pipenv
 - A PostgreSQL server with one database
-- A Redis server with tree databases
+- A Redis server with three databases
 - A Unix/Linux machine

 ### First time installation